cvat-ai/cvat/site/content/en/docs/manual/advanced/specification.md

 You can attach the specification to **Projects** or to **Tasks**.

-Adding specification procedure is the same for individual users and organizations.
+The attachment procedure is the same for individual users and organizations.

 See: